Custom Home ArchitectsRand Soellner ArchitectLuxury Residential Architects

 ENERGY EFFICIENT HOME ARCHITECTS – COMPARISONS OF FIBERGLASS, CELLULOSE, SIP(EPS) AND POLYURETHANE INSULATIONS AND ASSOCIATED SYSTEMS:

 The DOE (Department Of Energy) has recommended that many regions upgrade to an R-49 for ceiling insulation.
-Rand Soellner home architects conducted research to compare relative costs of obtaining this and we welcome updated current data from manufacturers, suppliers and installers.
-The costs below will need to be adjusted to current date and also to your geographic location and to the changing economy, which we do not control.
+HOME ARCHITECTS ® conducted research to compare relative costs of obtaining this and welcomes updated current data from manufacturers, suppliers and installers.
+The costs below will need to be adjusted to current date and also to your geographic location and to the changing economy, which the firm does not control.
 Do not make decisions based on the below information without having your contractor update and correct the costs for your are and circumstances.
 The systems below compare various R-49 systems.
 Each type of insulation has typical associated systems for supporting the roof, the insulation and ceiling material.
-We created a large spreadsheet to compare the following in terms of $/sf: and for a 4,000 sf roof: Note: there are actually slight variations is the real square footage between the 3/12 and 6/12 (about 0.089 factor) but we are ignoring that for this simplified comparison:
+This firm created a large spreadsheet to compare the following in terms of $/sf: and for a 4,000 sf roof: Note: there are actually slight variations is the real square footage between the 3/12 and 6/12 (about 0.089 factor) but the firm is ignoring that for this simplified comparison:

-Roof System 1: Fiberglass + Roof Trusses (by energy efficient home architects):
+Roof System 1: Fiberglass + Roof Trusses :

 Estimated R value per inch: 3.27 according to manufacturer, which is well within industry mid-ranges from R-2 to R-3.85)